All posts

 Consumers care more and more about the sustainability of their purchases, and even if they are not willing to give up online shopping, they tend to prefer brands that demonstrate attention to their environmental impact.

-28% of consumers in Italy said they choose a product based on the sustainability of the packaging.
+58% of consumers said they avoid products with a lot of packaging for sustainability reasons worldwide (source: Ipsos 2022) and 63% claim they are less likely to buy products with packaging that is harmful to the environment.
 This is an ecommerce trend that could make a difference not only for your business but also for the planet.

 There are several ways you can show your customers that you care about your company's sustainability, from packaging to shipping, as well as the sourcing of raw materials.